erossini/ShortUrl/README.md

 - **Unity**: Unity is a dependency injection framework.
 You can read more on dependency injection and inversion of control later in this tutorial.
 - **Microsoft Report**: creates reports of our stats

+If you visit [PureSourceCode.com](https://puresourcecode.com/dotnet/post/2016/01/28/Creating-a-URL-shortener-using-ASPNET-WepAPI-and-MVC), you have the full description of the code step by step.

 ## Home page
 This is what the public home page looks like.
 From here, you can create a new short url to share.
 What this solution is offering is: